Streams & Valleys is awarded $25,000 which has been allotted to:

 Bryan has been a member of the Board of Directors since 2011, including serving as vice president in 2012 and a three-year term as president from 2013 to 2016.
 Bryan is currently the Director of Commercial Lending for EECU in Fort Worth.
 In addition to Mayfest, Bryan currently serves on the Board of Directors for Lockheed Martin Armed Forces Bowl and has been the Chairman of the Officials Host Committee since 2003.
 Bryan has been part of the Greeting Committee for the Fort Worth Stock Show and Rodeo since 1997 and is currently a Livestock Superintendent for the Jr. Wether Goat Show and serves on the Super Shootout Committee and Agricultural Development.
 Bryan was selected by the Fort Worth Stock Show Syndicate as a member in the fall of 2017.

-Rachel joined the Mayfest Board of Directors in 2015.
+Nestor joined the Mayfest Board of Directors in 2018.

 Eric Schrader returned as a Board of Director member in 2017 after sitting on the Mayfest Advisory Committee.
 Eric brings a lot of knowledge and experience to the Board of Directors.